Aerial tramway

-A cable car, aerial tramway, sky tram, ropeway, aerial tram, telepherique, or seilbahn is a type of aerial lift which uses one or two stationary ropes for support while a third moving rope provides propulsion.
-With this form of lift, the grip of an aerial cablecar cabin is fixed onto the propulsion rope and cannot be decoupled from it during operations.

-In comparison to gondola lifts, aerial cablecar generally provides lower line capacities and higher wait times.
+An aerial tramway, aerial tram, sky tram, cable car or aerial cablecar, aerial cableway, ropeway, téléphérique (French), or Seilbahn (German) is a type of aerial lift which uses one or two stationary cables for support, with a third moving cable providing propulsion.
+With this form of lift, the grip of an aerial tramway cabin is fixed onto the propulsion cable and cannot be decoupled from it during operation.
+Aerial tramways usually provide lower line capacities and longer wait times than gondola lifts.

 Terminology

-Because of the proliferation of such systems in the Alpine regions of Europe, the French and German names, téléphérique and Seilbahn, respectively, are often also used in an English language context.
-Cable car is the usual term in British English, as in British English the word tramway generally refers to a railed street tramway while in American English, cable car may additionally refer to a cable-pulled street tramway with detachable vehicles; e.g., San Francisco's cable cars.
-As such, careful phrasing is necessary to prevent confusion.
+Cable car is the usual term in British English, where tramway generally refers to a railed street tramway.
+In American English, cable car may additionally refer to a cable-pulled street tramway with detachable vehicles (e.g., San Francisco's cable cars).
+Consequently careful phrasing is necessary to prevent confusion.

 It is also sometimes called a ropeway or even incorrectly referred to as a gondola lift.
 A gondola lift has cabins suspended from a continuously circulating cable whereas aerial trams simply shuttle back and forth on cables.
-In Japan, the two are considered as the same category of vehicle and called ropeway, while the term cable car refers to both grounded cable cars and funiculars.
-An aerial railway where the vehicles are suspended from a fixed track (as opposed to a cable) is known as a suspension railway.
+In Japan, the two are considered as the same category of vehicle and called ropeway, while the term cable car refers to both ground-level cable cars and funiculars.
+An aerial railway where the vehicles are suspended from a fixed track as opposed to a cable is known as a suspension railway.